-These Recycled Bottle Wind Chimes will add a burst of colour to any outdoor play space or patio!
+These Plastic Bottle Wind Chimes will add a burst of colour to any outdoor play space or patio!
 All you need is a plastic bottle, paint, yarn and buttons!

 I love that these wind chimes were made using recyclables and craft items that we had on hand.
 We love crafting with stuff we already have around the house, don’t you?

 To make our Plastic Bottle Wind Chimes, you’ll need: